Buffalo Chicken and Rice Casserole

 As you can see, this chicken and rice casserole is super easy to pull together, and it’s mostly hands-off.
 These helpful tips will make it even easier!

-• Minimize the Prep: If you want to cut down on your prep time even more, go for pre-chopped veggies from the produce section instead of peeling and chopping your own.
+• Minimize the Prep: To cut down on your prep time even more, buy pre-chopped veggies from the produce section instead of peeling and chopping your own.

 • Chicken Options: Go for leftover shredded chicken, or make a fresh batch with my easy tutorial on How to Boil Chicken Breasts.
 Or, for maximum convenience, grab a rotisserie chicken and shred the meat – it only takes a minute or two.